jinlee/418-final/index.md

 #### Solution ####

 It's clear that using web workers directly to achieve multithreading is not ideal.
-We wanted to provide an very simple api that abstracts away the underlying implementation and makes it easy to write parallel code.
+We wanted to provide a very simple api that abstracts away the underlying implementation and makes it easy to write parallel code.
 Thus we chose to implement three functions, `map`, `filter`, and `sort`, that use web workers internally to parallelize the execution.
-Here's an example of their
+Here's an example of their usage:
-usage:

 {% highlight javascript %}
 var seq = new Seq([1, 2, 3, 4], numWorkers);